nectar-cookbooks/mediaflux/README.md

 * `node['mediaflux']['installers']` - Specifies a local directory where the recipes will look for downloaded installers and license files.
 * `node['mediaflux']['installer']` - Specifies the (simple) filename for the Mediaflux installer.
 * `node['mediaflux']['installer_url']` - Specifies a URL for downloading the Mediaflux installers.
 By default this is unset (nil), and the recipe will assume that you have obtained and placed the installer in the 'installers' directory.
+* `node['mediaflux']['accept_license_agreement'] - Set this to true to signify that you accept the Mediaflux license agreement embedded in the installer.
 * `node['mediaflux']['host']` - The server's hostname.
 If unspecified,  this defaults to name or IP address for this host.
 * `node['mediaflux']['http_port']` - Specifies the port for the Mediaflux server's http listener.
 If unset, the server won't start an http listener.
 * `node['mediaflux']['https_port']` - Specifies the port for the Mediaflux server's https listener.
 If unset, the server won't start an https listener.
 Note that for https to work, you also need to create or obtain a suitable SSL certificate.
 The recipe will bail out if a certificate is required and none is available; e.g. in the 'installers' directory.